 If the interest on your debt is higher than the interest you’ll receive from investing your money?
 You should always prioritise paying off the debt first.
 Although this doesn’t feel like investing or saving, it will provide a bigger improvement to your net worth.

-If you’ve got several different debts?
+Do you have different debts?
 You should always pay off the one with the highest interest rate first, for the same reason.

 Your credit score and you